ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 7 & 3 == 2 | 1
 1 << 2 == 4
 ```
-However, before going any further it's important to note that CQL is inherently
+However, before going any further, it's important to note that CQL is inherently
 a two-headed beast.
 Expressions are either evaluated by transpiling to C (like
-the predicate of an IF statement, or a variable assignment) or by sending them
+the predicate of an IF statement or a variable assignment) or by sending them
-to SQLIte for evaluation (like expressions inside a `SELECT` statement or the
+to SQLite for evaluation (like expressions inside a `SELECT` statement or the
 `WHERE` part of a `DELETE`).

-CQL evaluation rules are designed to be as similar as possible but some variance
+CQL evaluation rules are designed to be as similar as possible, but some variance
 is inevitable because evaluation is done in two fundamentally different ways.

 ### Operator Precedence

 The operator precedence rules in CQL are as follows; the top-most rule binds the
-most loosely and the bottom-most rule binds the most tightly:
+most loosely, and the bottom-most rule binds the most tightly:

 ```
 ASSIGNMENT:     := += -= /= *= %= &= |= <<= >>=